Understanding Your Adolescent Dog’s Behavior

 Testing Boundaries

 During adolescence, your dog may test boundaries and push the limits of what they can and cannot do.
 They may ignore commands that were previously obeyed or engage in undesirable behaviors such as jumping on furniture or stealing food from the counter.
-It's crucial to stay consistent with your rules and reinforce obedience during these moments.
+It's crucial to stay consistent with your rules and reinforce during these moments.

 Seeking Autonomy